davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     ```
      GGGGGGG    HHH   HHH
-    GG      G   HHH   HHH
+    GG     GG   HHH   HHH
     GG          HHHHHHHHH
     GG   GGGG   HHH   HHH
      GGGGGGG    HHH   HHH

     Grace Hopper
     12/09/1906
-    Grace Brewster Murray Hopper was an American computer scientist and United States Navy rear admiral.
+    Grace Brewster Murray Hopper was an American computer scientist and
-    One of the first programmers of the Harvard Mark I computer, she was a pioneer of computer programming who invented one of the first linkers.
+    United States Navy rear admiral.
+One of the first programmers of the
+    Harvard Mark I computer, she was a pioneer of computer programming
+    who invented one of the first linkers.

-    Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today.
+    Hopper was the first to devise the theory of machine-independent
+    programming languages, and the FLOW-MATIC programming language she
+    created using this theory was later extended to create COBOL, an
+    early high-level programming language still in use today.
     ```

 12. You're free to add as many more methods or statements as you like!